mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 ![](https://osf.io/ckrgh/download){:width="100%"}

 When I first moved into my neighborhood in East Lansing, I was thrown for a loop by a very out of place bit of apparent pro-MSU graffiti: green spray paint on a street light.
-It wasn't until I walked by after dark that I realized that, duh, the homeowner whose window the [bad streetlight](http://darksky.org/our-work/lighting/bad-streetlights/) violated had taken prerogative for unilateral action.
+It wasn't until I walked by after dark that I realized that, duh, the homeowner whose window the [bad streetlight](http://darksky.org/our-work/lighting/bad-streetlights/) violated had taken prerogative for some righteous unilateral action.
 Inspired, I aluminum foiled an exterior light at my building that shines directly in my bedroom.
 It's been up for almost a year now with no problems.